 Our products are built to withstand these settings.

 The Universal Anaesthesia Machine (UAM) is an internationally-certified anesthesia workstation with a built-in oxygen concentrator, automatic and manual ventilation, and battery-supported monitors that allow it to function with or without power and medical oxygen.

-The Gradian CCV is a full-featured automatic ventilator that combines a long-life battery backup, easy-to-use design, and low cost of ownership to make it an ideal ventilation device for any hospital.
+The Gradian CCV is a portable automatic ventilator that combines a long-life battery backup, easy-to-use design, and low cost of ownership to make it an ideal ventilation device for any hospital.